abilandz/PH8124/Lecture_9/Lecture_9.md

 line 3
 line 4
 ```
-Flag ```-n``` ensures that the starting file is not superimposed with the desired selected printout, while ```p``` stands for 'print'.
+Flag ```-n``` ensures the starting file is not superimposed with the desired selected printout, while ```p``` stands for 'print'.

-Alternatively, if we are interested to print only the first 'n' lines of a file, we can use **head -n** command.
+Alternatively, if we want to print only the first 'n' lines of a file, we can use the **head -n** command.
 For instance:
 ```bash
 $ head -3 example.txt
 line 1
 line 2
 line 3
 ```
-On the other hand, if we are interested to print only last 'n' lines of the file, we can use **tail -n** command.
+On the other hand, if we are interested in printing only the last 'n' lines of the file, we can use the **tail -n** command.
 For instance, to get programmatically only the last line in the file, we can use:
 ```bash
 $ tail -1 example.txt
 line 7
 ```
-Without arguments, **head** and **tail** print by default the first and the last 10 lines, respectively.
+Without arguments, **head** and **tail** print the first and the last 10 lines, respectively.

 Besides these simple use cases, the important non-trivial use case is provided with the flag **-f** of **tail** command.
-Namely, with **tail -f** we can monitor online the output of file as the file content gets updated.
-That means that if we have redirected the ```stdout``` stream of some command to a file, and if we execute **tail -f** on that file, we will monitor what that command is doing just as we are looking at its printout on the screen.
-However, what is non-trivial here is that we can execute **tail -f** on that file from any terminal and monitor online what that command is doing, not necessarily from the same terminal where the command was started.
+Namely, with **tail -f** we can monitor the file's output online as its content gets updated.
+That means that if we have redirected the ```stdout``` stream of some command to a file, and executed **tail -f** on that file, we will monitor what that command is doing just as we look at its printout on the screen.
+However, the non-trivial thing here is that we can execute **tail -f** on that file from any terminal and monitor what that command is doing online, not necessarily from the same terminal where the command was started.
 This is best illustrated with the following example:

 ```bash
 ( echo ${BASHPID}; while :; do echo "1: $(date)"; sleep 10s; done; ) 1>first.log &
 ( echo ${BASHPID}; while :; do echo "2: $(date)"; sleep 20s; done; ) 1>second.log &
 ( echo ${BASHPID}; while :; do echo "3: $(date)"; sleep 30s; done; ) 1>third.log &
 ```
-With this example, we have started three subshells in the background, where each of them after 10s, 20s and 30s, respectively, prints the time stamp, which is redirected via ```1>``` in its own log file.
-Since all 3 subshells are running in the background, we have the control over the terminal, and we can for instance checkout the status of submitted jobs:
+With this example, we have started three subshells in the background, where each of them, after 10s, 20s and 30s, respectively, prints the time stamp, which is redirected via ```1>``` in its own log file.
+Since all three subshells are running in the background, we have control over the terminal, and we can, for instance, check the status of submitted jobs:
 ```bash
 $ jobs -l
 [1]  20860 Running                 ( echo ${BASHPID}; while :; do echo "1: $(date)"; sleep 10s; done ) > first.log &
 [2]- 20867 Running                 ( echo ${BASHPID}; while :; do echo "2: $(date)"; sleep 20s; done ) > second.log &
 [3]+ 20873 Running                 ( echo ${BASHPID}; while :; do echo "3: $(date)"; sleep 30s; done ) > third.log &
 ```
-The great thing now is that we can see directly in the terminal what each of these jobs is doing in the background.
+The great thing now is that we can see directly in the terminal what each job is doing in the background.
 For instance:
 ```bash
 $ tail -f first.log
 20860